timmcginley/41936/Assignments/A.md

 You should do this, based on the construction of a physical model, produce an 'excel workbook' documenting the basic properties of the initial model.
 This should also document if this satisfies the analysed client requirements.

+## A6 Invoices
+* All non PM subjects need to submit invoices to their PM documenting the work they have done for Part A.
+* The PM should then collate the invoices, hours and work done into a single document that they submit with the rest of the documents.

 <!-- 2025
 This will also include user studies based on current thesis work - they will produce the model but also reports for 4 users . inlcuding fire safety